- Saneya H. Tawfik, Ph.D.

 - Amanda Jensen-Doss, Ph.D.

-- Dr. Jensen-Doss is an Assistant Professor in the Child Division who supervises child therapy cases.
+- Dr. Jensen-Doss is an Associate Professor in the Child Division who supervises child therapy cases.
 Her interests include youth mental health services research, diagnostic assessment in clinical practice settings, implementation of evidence-based assessment tools and treatments in youth-serving community mental health clinics.

 - Kristen Lindahl, Ph.D.